Bookmark and Share Report a Broken Link

 Cabrera v.
 Alam (2011) 197 Cal.App.4th 1077.
 This case involved alleged defamation during an election campaign.
 Prior board president Veronica Cabrera accused board member Mohammed Alam (who was running for reelection) of mismanagement of the association’s finances.
 In response, Alam accused Cabrera (who was campaigning for Alam’s opponent) of defrauding the association and stealing money.
 Cabrera sued for defamation.
 Alam filed an anti-SLAPP motion which was denied.
 The Court of Appeal reversed.
 The Court held that HOA meetings constitute a “public forum” in the development and the statements against her were an issue of interest to the membership.
 Moreover, Cabrera was a “public figure” in her association because she had voluntarily injected herself into the election.
-Because she was a public figures, a higher standard of proof was applied to the alleged defamation, i.e., Cabrera had to show that Alam made the statements knowing they were false and that he made them with malice.
+Because she was a public figure, a higher standard of proof was applied to the alleged defamation, i.e., Cabrera had to show that Alam made the statements knowing they were false and that he made them with malice.
 The court found that Cabrera failed to produce any evidence to meet that standard.
 Accordingly, her claim for defamation was dismissed.

 Country Side Villa HOA v.
 Ivie (2011) 193 Cal.App.4th 1110.
 Members have the right to speak out against the actions of their board of directors and management.
 In this case, the association’s newly elected board hired a new manager and new legal counsel.
 Their new attorney advised the board that the association was responsible for the maintenance and repair of balconies and shingle siding, rather than unit homeowners.
 This was inconsistent with the HOA’s prior practices.
 Ms. Ivie objected to the new interpretation because not all units had balconies, the HOA had no reserves to pay these new expenses, and board members had a conflict of interest because they benefited from the change.
 Ivie circulated a petition to recall the new board and was sued by the board.
 The court granted Ivie’s anti-SLAPP motion.
 The board appealed.
 The Court of Appeals found that Ms. Ivie's criticism and petition to recall the board is a protected free speech and granting her anti-SLAPP motion was proper under Code Civ.
 Proc. §425.16.